Ellen Browning Scripps

 In 1924, while recovering from a broken hip in a poorly equipped sanitarium in La Jolla, Miss Ellen determined to build the finest hospital she could for the part of the world she had come to love.
 Scripps Memorial Hospital was founded on a site on Prospect Street in La Jolla where it grew until 1964 when it relocated to its present site on Genesee Avenue.
 She also founded Scripps Metabolic Clinic (now Scripps Clinic) in 1924.

-Through contributions and inspiration, Miss Ellen was responsible for the establishment of institutions such as the Scripps Institute of Oceanography, La Jolla Women’s Club and The Bishop’s School.
-The Anthenaeum Music and Arts Library, La Jolla Public Library, Scripps College, Ellen Browning Scripps Elementary School and Scripps Field and La Jolla High School also developed from her generous gifts.
+Her legacy extends well beyond health care; she was instrumental in founding the Scripps Institution of Oceanography, La Jolla Woman’s Club and The Bishop’s School.
+The Athenaeum Music and Arts Library, La Jolla Public Library, Scripps College, Children’s Pool, Natural History Museum and La Jolla High School were also developed from her generous gifts.

 To protect the unique and rare Torrey pine tree for future generations, Miss Ellen purchased a tract of land and gave it to the state with the provision that the parcel, now called Torrey Pines State Natural Reserve, remain undeveloped forever.
 Even Balboa Park benefited from her carefully thought out largesse.
 The world’s largest aviary, in the San Diego Zoo, was a gift from Miss Ellen, as were the magnificent tower and carillon that still grace the entrance to Balboa Park.
 Her gifts were lasting, their benefits far-reaching.